 Desktop Browser

-Most desktop browsers support encrypted DNS over HTTPS (DoH).
-This way, your browser enjoys filtered traffic.
+Most desktop browsers support DNS over HTTPS (DoH) directly.

-2. In Firefox open Settings → Privacy & Security → Enable DNS over HTTPS.
+Open Settings → Privacy & Security → DNS over HTTPS.

 https://pidoh.mapledns.net/dns-query